-Best business card scanner apps for iPhone and iPad in 2019
+Scan and organize those business cards with these fantastic apps

 As you accumulate saved contacts in Wantedly People, you can search for a specific contact via the search field, which lets you look through any field.
 Call and message contacts in just a few taps, or even communicate with them through Wantedly's own business chatting platform.
 You can also make your own profile and share your information with others right in the app.

-Scanbot is probably best known as an app that scans documents you want digital copies of, but it's fairly versatile and also works great for business cards.
+SwiftScan, formerly known as Scanbot, is probably best known as an app that scans documents you want digital copies of, but it's fairly versatile and also works great for business cards.

-I've personally used Scanbot for years, and it's fast with getting the camera up and ready for scanning what you need.
-Just hold it over the document or business card, and Scanbot automatically detects what you're trying to scan, giving you hints like "Move closer" or "Don't move" when it is capturing the document.
+I've personally used SwiftScan for years, and it's fast with getting the camera up and ready for scanning what you need.
+Just hold it over the document or business card and SwiftScan automatically detects what you're trying to scan, giving you hints like "Move closer" or "Don't move" when it is capturing the document.

-For business cards, Scanbot uses OCR to extract text for you, and then you can copy it to your device's clipboard to import the data or use it to search.
-Scanbot integrates with a large selection of third-party cloud services, so all of your scans can be automatically uploaded to the service of your choosing.
+For business cards, SwiftScan uses OCR to extract text for you, and then you can copy it to your device's clipboard to import the data or use it to search.
+SwiftScan integrates with a large selection of third-party cloud services, so all of your scans can be automatically uploaded to the service of your choosing.

-The only issue is that since Scanbot is not a dedicated business card app, contacts from business cards aren't automatically saved--you'll need to do a bit of legwork yourself.
+The only issue is that since SwiftScan is not a dedicated business card app, contacts from business cards aren't automatically saved — you'll need to do a bit of legwork yourself.
 But it's a great overall scanner app that should be on every device for plenty of other reasons.

-Microsoft Office Lens is another one of those multipurpose scanner apps, but it has a dedicated mode just for business cards, so it sets itself apart from other apps like Scanbot.
+Microsoft Office Lens is another one of those multipurpose scanner apps, but it has a dedicated mode just for business cards, so it sets itself apart from other apps like SwiftScan.

 With Office Lens, the app can automatically detect business cards, whiteboards, documents, and more in the viewfinder, and then it will trim, enhance, and turn those images into easy-to-read scans.
 For the business card mode, the app extracts contact information from the card and saves it automatically in your device's Address Book as well as OneNote.